The Lady Vampire Episode of Paranormal State

 "During the last 20 years of research involving more than an estimated 1,500 volunteers we have never had an episode of vomiting following or associated with DAC (The DAC is the first complex magnetic signal neural stimulation apparatus) procedures.
 It is highly unlikely given the EEG data we collected for Shakti that it could generate conditions that would encourage emesis."
 Dr. M.A.
 Persinger - Personal communication, 2008

 The trailer for the Lady Vampire showed Ryan (the investigator who used Shakti) saying that Shakti was much more powerful that he expected.
 In all probability, the local environment contributed to his very powerful experience, as well as the quiet state of the geomagnetic field.
-(Geomagnetic quiet contributes to paranormal experiences, according to the Tectonic strain theory of unusual events. link)
+(According to the Tectonic strain theory of unusual events, geomagnetic quiet contributes to paranormal experiences.)

 In addition to making good use of the earth's magnetic field, the session was done between 3:00 and 4:00 a.m., when melatonin levels are at their peak.
 If Ryan were having a normal night, he would have been asleep at that time.
 The chemical environment in his brain, following daily rhythms, would have predisposed him to altered states of consciousness.
 Dr. M.A.
-Persinger, who developed the first generation of complex magnetic signal technology, and pioneered the research into the brain's role in the experience of God, has done most of the laboratory sessions at night.
+Persinger, who developed the first generation of complex magnetic signal technology (The God Helmet), and pioneered the research into the brain's role in the experience of God, has done most of the laboratory sessions at night, though some studies, more related to mood, are done in the daytime.

 The specific session design used in the Lady Vampire Episode consisted of a magnetic field whose shape changes every few milliseconds (by changing it's amplitude) to match the EEG (electroencephalogram) signature of burst-firing from the amygdala, a deep brain part with very social and emotional functions.
 In the Shakti software, the signal is simply called the "Amygdala Signal".
 In Dr. Persinger's research on paranormal (and other) themes, the signal is called "Burstx".

-Dr. Persinger's research on paranormal themes has included "Visitor Experiences" (in which a person is visited by a seemingly non-physical being) and the experience of a 'sensed presence' (23 references).
+Dr. Persinger's research on paranormal themes includes a lot of material on "Visitor Experiences" (in which a person is visited by a seemingly non-physical being) and the experience of a 'sensed presence'.